amrmhassan/smart-wallet/time line.md

 add a lastActivatedDate to each profile
 --then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)

+# skip checking that the transaction will make the savings with minus
+# and for the debts if the profile is minus then this is the debt